diacriticsclub/website/README.md

-# website
+# The Diacritics Club
-Static website for Diacritics Club
+Static website generator for The Diacritics Club

+# Development
+Run `npm install` to install the dependencies.
+Run `npm start` to start the development server.